CrashOverride85/zc95/pcb/Readme.md

 First public version

 ## FrontPanelControls
+### v1.1 (Mk2 only)
+Technically this PCB should work on a Mk1, however there is no corresponding Front panel pcb
+- Kindly designed by rootuz.
+Please note that whilst the project files (EasyEDA) & gerbers for this PCB are available, they are provided under the [CERN-OHL-S](../pcb-project/FrontPanelControls/v1_x/LICENSE.txt) licence
+- Square buttons mounted direct to the PCB
+- As the PCB extends to the buttons, the display is mounted to this PCB
+- LEDs are surface mount, with light pipes to the front

 ### v0.2 (Mk1 & Mk2)
 - Requires firmware version >=1.8
 - Now mostly SMD aimed at JLCPCB's SMT assembly service